vlcp197/python-blockchain/README.md

 - Proof of work algorithm = How new blocks are created or mined.
 - Proof of work goal = Discover a number that solves a problem.
 - The number must be very difficult to find but very easy to verify.
+- Consensus Algorithm = Set of rules that help blockchain nodes to stay synchronized.
+It ensures that every node in the blockchain will have the same view of the blockchain.
+It is necessary, since the blockchain networks are decentralized.

+## Endpoints:
+- /transctions/new = To create a new transaction to a block.
+- /mine = To mine a new block.
+- /chain = To return the full blockchain.
+- /nodes/register = To accept a list of new nodes in the form of URLs
+- /nodes/resolve = to implement the Consensus Algorithm.

 ## Tutorial:
 https://hackernoon.com/learn-blockchains-by-building-one-117428612f46